-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and going again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest recommends recharging and restarting your thermostat to fix the glitch and get it up and running again.

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

 If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 PLEASE NOTE: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
 If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the system.
 Once it has completely restarted, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and reattach it to its base.